georgikrastev/base-template/readme.md

 Base Template
 ------------------------------

-A minimal template for developers getting started with Squarespace, using developer mode.
+The default template for developers getting started with a project on Squarespace.
+This is a minimal template.
 No tweaks, no web fonts, no static assets, no static pages, no system collections, no collection features, no modules at all.

-For more information about the Squarespace Developer Platform see [developers.squarespace.com](http://developers.squarespace.com).
+Just the basics.

 ### Usage